Total Devo

-Total Devo is the seventh studio album by American new wave band Devo, released on May 24, 1988 by Enigma Records, just under four years after their previous album, Shout (1984).
+Total Devo is the seventh studio album by American new wave band Devo, released in 1988 by Enigma Records.
 "Disco Dancer" hit No. 45 on Billboards Hot Dance Club Play chart for the week of September 3, 1988.

+Background

+Following the release of Devo's sixth studio album, Shout (1984), the band's label, Warner Bros., still had the band contracted to provide two more albums.
+After the commercial failure of Shout, Warner Bros. contacted Devo's manager Elliot Roberts and made an offer to terminate the arrangement, which they accepted, but by 1987, the band still had no new contract.
+Enigma Records co-owners Bill and Wesley Hein, who'd had a huge success with Stryper, had received a $50 million cash infusion and wanted to sign Devo to a two-record deal, and when Roberts left the band, they accepted the deal.

+Longtime drummer Alan Myers also left at this time and was replaced by David Kendrick, who had previously worked with Devo's Bob Casale.
+Kendrick later stated that he played live drums on both Total Devo and its follow up, Smooth Noodle Maps (1990), and that Myers had left Devo due to the band's increasing reliance on drum machines.
+Devo composed and rehearsed Total Devo in a rented warehouse in Culver City, California, eschewing the Fairlight CMI used on Shout and incorporating the use of a drum kit again.

 Production

-Total Devo was recorded between 1987 and 1988, with the basic tracks recorded at Devo studios, in Marina del Rey, and the additional tracks at Master Control, in Burbank, California.
+Total Devo was recorded between 1987 and 1988, with the basic tracks recorded at Devo Studios in Marina del Rey and the additional tracks at Master Control in Burbank.
+Devo member Gerald Casale later described the production as "sparse" and "back to basics".
+However, like its predecessor, Shout, the album once again makes use of digital equipment, namely the Fairlight CMI and Linn Drum LM2, as well as the Roland D-50.

-The album was the first Devo studio album released after the departure of drummer Alan Myers, who was replaced by former Sparks and Gleaming Spires drummer David Kendrick.
-This was the last Devo album to include the use of the Fairlight CMI digital sampling synthesizer, which was mostly used for pre-sequencing the album and sampling in the choruses of "Some Things Never Change" and "Agitated".

 Composition

+"Disco Dancer" was inspired by an Indian music video in which a man doing "exaggerated macho dances" declares "I'm a disco!
+Yeah, I'm a disco!"

-"Some Things Never Change" contains a portion of lyrics from an earlier composition entitled "Some Things Don't Change", which was rejected from their previous album, Shout, and later appeared on the compilation album Recombo DNA in 2000.
+"Some Things Never Change" contains a portion of lyrics from an earlier composition entitled "Some Things Don't Change", which was rejected from their previous studio album, Shout, and later appeared on the compilation album Recombo DNA (2000).
 The song also paraphrases a lyric from the Beatles' "A Day in the Life" and appeared in Interplay's computer adventure game, Neuromancer, itself an adaptation of the 1984 novel of the same name by William Gibson.

-"The Shadow" has lyrics that contain numerous references to literary works such as The Strange Case of Dr Jekyll and Mr Hyde.
+"The Shadow" has lyrics that contain numerous references to literary works such as the Strange Case of Dr Jekyll and Mr Hyde.
 The chorus is partially lifted from T. S. Eliot's poem "The Hollow Men" and it incorporates and paraphrases the catchphrase from the serials following the character the Shadow ("Who knows what lurks in the hearts of men?/The shadow knows!").